zebuti/holbertonschool-higher_level_programming-1/README.md

-# Holberton School Low-level Programming
+# Holberton School High-level Programming

 ## Description
 Holberton's curriculum for high-level programming.
 These projects are meant to help us learn how to use and apply the basic fundamental concepts from [low-level programming](./https://github.com/kai-dg/holbertonschool-low_level_programming) on a different programming language.